-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (we’ll go over our recommended providers shortly).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the cost of this step (between $49–$99) is fully refundable.
-Some companies also offer the option of visiting a physical office to get your teeth scanned for free instead of buying a home impression kit.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

-Are Home Teeth Aligners Effective for Overbite?
+Can Home Teeth Aligners Fix Overbite?

-But again, there are many cases of overbite that home aligners can effectively treat.
+But again, there are many cases of overbite that home aligners can treat.
 If you have a mild or moderate case of dental overbite, you could be an ideal candidate for a home alignment system.